earthbucks/chatvim.nvim/README.md

 # ChatVim

-**Chat with markdown files in NeoVim.**
+**Chat with markdown files in Neovim.**

-Unlike many other NeoVim AI plugins, **ChatVim uses a plain markdown document as the chat window**.
+Unlike many other Neovim AI plugins, **ChatVim uses a plain markdown document as the chat window**.
 No special dialogs or UI elements are required.

 Currently, only supports Grok.
 More models will be added in the future.